 A march stress fracture is a small break in a metatarsal bone of the foot that occurs without a major traumatic episode.
-There are five metatarsal bones in each foot.
-They are located in the area between your toes and your ankle.
-They were called march fractures because they were first seen in military recruits from too much marching and still do occur in that group.
+There are 5 metatarsal bones in each foot.
+They are located in the area between the toes and the ankle.
+They were called march fractures because they were first seen in military recruits because of excess marching.
+These fractures still occur in that group.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist.
 An orthopedist focuses on bones.
-A sports medicine physician works on sport related injuries.
+A sports medicine physician works on sports-related injuries.

-Stress fractures are treated with rest and nonsteroidal antiinflammatory drugs (NSAIDs).
-You will need to rest your foot for 3-6 weeks.
-Your doctor may recommend crutches for a week or two so that you don’t put any weight on your foot.
+Stress fractures are treated with rest and nonsteroidal anti-inflammatory drugs (NSAIDs).
+The foot will need rest for 3-6 weeks.
+Crutches may be needed to avoid bearing weight on the foot.
 Sometimes a brace or cast is used for a short time to aid healing.

-To help reduce your chance of a stress fracture, take the following steps:
+To help reduce your chance of a march stress fracture, take the following steps:

 American Academy of Podiatric Sports Medicine